Search | Directories | Reference Tools

 Presenter

-Department chair, faculty, staff, teaching assistant, student, or other department member who has experience working with technology and with students with disabilities.
-The program may be co-presented with a staff member of a campus unit responsible for providing academic and/or computing accommodations for students with disabilities.
+Department chair, faculty, staff, TA, student, or other department member who has experience working with technology and with students with disabilities.
+The program may be co?presented with a staff member of a campus unit responsible for providing academic or computing accommodations for students with disabilities.

 Preparation